pruizf/disco/README.md

 # Publication and Preservation

 The corpus has been published as a GitHub repository, which enables other researchers to clone, fork and keep track of changes.
-The data has been also kept in the [Zenodo](https://doi.org/10.5281/zenodo.1012567) project, with the DOI: tbd.
+The data has been also kept in the [Zenodo](https://doi.org/10.5281/zenodo.1069844) project, with DOI: <https://doi.org/10.5281/zenodo.1069844>.

 # Licence and Citation